jayneil/Beaglebone-Guides/README.md

 Pandaboard-Guides
 =================

-Guides/user manuals to help users get quickly started with the Pandaboard
+Guides/user manuals to help users get quickly started with the Beaglebone